vkavyansh/DataPilot-App/README.md

 Executive Dashboard: Automatically generates a Power BI-style grid report with statistical summaries and KPIs.

-Note: This is V1 of this project
+Note: This is Version 1 of this project.